Consent Culture explores ‘consent’ – what it means, how we navigate it and how we can develop a culture of consent.

 From September 2018 until early 2019, we hosted a series of Consent Conversations, in and around our home-base in Bradford, Yorkshire and further afield around England (and beyond), with groups and individuals who have a specific interest in consent, including: women’s groups, survivors of abuse, LGBTQ+ groups, people who have breached other people’s consent, kink/BDSM communities, sex workers, parents, educators, social workers and more… We also had conversations with our peers and colleagues in the arts and other sectors about modelling ‘consent culture’ in our groups, companies, organisations and fields of interest.

 This work continues with us building partnerships and momentum around the idea of #IDOConsent on 30th November annually, an International Day of Consent.
-With funding support from the National Lottery via Arts Council England we hosted a Festival of Consent on 30th November 2019 – details HERE and we are also presenting Jenny Wilson’s solo performance, Cabaret Of Consent at a range of venues.
-The project also includes a series of workshops and a youth consent manifesto project.
+With funding support from the National Lottery via Arts Council England we hosted a Festival of Consent on 30th November 2019, with an International Online Festival in 2020 – details HERE

 A dedicated website for our work on Consent Culture, with resources and information is HERE.